 - For each object, an extra API call must be made to get a list of all its versions. - To fetch attributes for the older versions of an object, an API call must be made for each attribute that needs to be indexed.

-SharePoint volumes: limitations
+Limitations of SharePoint volumes

 For SharePoint volumes, these limitations and specific warnings must be carefully considered.